Kendrick Lamar: Legacy

 Insider Inc. and CNN editors have opined that Lamar is one of the most influential musicians of the 2010s decade, deeming him a paradigm shift in contemporary hip hop and popular culture.
 Throughout the Black Lives Matter movement and events following the 2016 U.S. presidential election, his work has been used as protest anthems.
 According to American studies and media scholar William Hoynes, Lamar's progressive elements places him amongst other African American artists and activists who "worked both inside and outside of the mainstream to advance a counterculture that opposes the racist stereotypes being propagated in white-owned media and culture."
-Matt Miller of Esquire opined that in recent years Lamar revived music videos as a form of social commentary.
+Matt Miller of Esquire opined in 2017 that Lamar revived music videos as a form of social commentary.

 Lamar's music has frequently achieved commercial success and consistently garnered critical acclaim as well as support from artists who have paved the way for his advancement.
 His Pulitzer Prize win was considered a sign of the American cultural elite formally recognizing hip hop as a "legitimate artistic medium".
 Senior artists such as Nas, Bruce Springsteen, Eminem, Dr. Dre, Prince, and Madonna have praised his musicianship.
 David Bowie's final album, Blackstar (2016), was inspired by To Pimp a Butterfly, and its producer Tony Visconti praised Lamar as a "rulebreaker" in the music industry.
 Pharrell Williams called him "one of the greatest writers of our times" and likened him to Bob Dylan.
 Lamar has also been cited as a strong influence on the works of various modern artists, including BTS, Dua Lipa, Tyler, the Creator, Roddy Ricch, and Rosalía.
 Lorde regards him as "the most popular and influential artist in modern music."
 A Temple University course on Lamar's life, cultural influences, and legacy began in the fall 2025 semester.